Isaac Paredes Preview, Player Props: Rays vs. Yankees

-On Saturday, Isaac Paredes (.600 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 4:10 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (.349 batting average in his past 10 games), battle starting pitcher Carlos Rodon and the New York Yankees at Tropicana Field, Sunday at 1:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Yankees.
+In his most recent game he had a one-hit performance (1-for-4) against the Yankees.

 Isaac Paredes Game Info & Props vs. the Yankees